HomeDirectoriesStructured Data for Smart Directories: Feeding AI for Better Visibility

 }

-The beauty of JSON-LD?
-You can test it instantly using Google’s Rich Results Test tool.
-No guessing, no waiting—you’ll know immediately if your markup is valid.
+The advantage of JSON-LD is that you can test it instantly with Google’s Rich Results Test tool.
+You’ll know right away whether your markup is valid.
 And unlike microdata or RDFa, you don’t have to touch your existing HTML structure at all.

-My experience with JSON-LD implementation taught me something important: start simple, then expand.
+Working with JSON-LD taught me one thing: start simple, then expand.
 I once worked with a client who tried to implement every possible schema property on day one.
-The result?
-A bloated mess that actually confused search engines more than it helped.
+The result was a bloated mess that confused search engines more than it helped.
 We stripped it back to essentials, and their visibility improved within weeks.

-Honestly?
-This comparison is mostly academic at this point.
+This comparison is mostly academic now.
 JSON-LD has effectively won, but understanding the alternatives helps you make informed decisions.
-Plus, you might inherit a site that uses microdata or RDFa, so knowing how they work is useful.
+You might also inherit a site that uses microdata or RDFa, so knowing how they work is useful.

 Microdata embeds structured data directly into your HTML using special attributes.
 It looks like this: